skryl/pg_schema/README.md

 # Issues

-* Running the pg_schema:install with the schema_search_path set may break if the database already exists but the specified schema doesn't.
-Remove the schema_search_path from your database.yml, run pg_schema:install, then add the search path back before running db:create_with_schema.
+* Running *pg_schema:install* with schema_search_path already set may break if the database exists but the specified schema doesn't.
+Remove the schema_search_path from your database.yml, run *pg_schema:install*, then add the search path back before running db:create_with_schema.